+The 3rd Earl commissioned the Dutch Garden in the late nineteenth century.
 The garden takes its name from the layout of the colourful parterres divided by topiary-lined gravel paths and was inspired by a Dutch design.

-One of Belton’s most favoured views is from the Sundial looking back at the honey-coloured stone of the house and North Terrace steps.
-This view featured as Lady Catherine de Burgh's home 'Rosings' in the 1995 BBC TV series of Pride and Prejudice, starring Colin Firth and Jennifer Ehle.
+One of Belton’s most favoured views is from the sundial, looking back at the honey-coloured stone of the house and north terrace steps.
+This view featured as Lady Catherine de Burgh’s home ‘Rosings’ in the 1995 BBC TV series of Pride and Prejudice, starring Colin Firth and Jennifer Ehle.

-The Pleasure Grounds are an idyllic spot for a stroll along winding paths surrounded by a range of seasonal wildflowers, taking in features such as the mirror pond and temple.
+Over the summer months, Belton’s Pleasure Grounds are an idyllic spot for a stroll along winding paths surrounded by a range of seasonal wildflowers, taking in features such as the mirror pond and temple.